What to Bring

 - Re-useable shopping bag(s)

-Suggestions of things to bring or to buy after talking with your roommates:
+Suggestions of things to bring after talking with your roommates:

 - Bulk cleaning supplies are available at our local co-op